sureshvasantha/Spot2YTM/README.md

 TODO:
 ---

+- [ ] Remove prints in `app.py` and log correctly.
+- [ ] Make use of Redis or ACID DB to persist songs IDs to resume addition of songs regardless of app restarts.
 - [ ] Handle Rate limiting for searching in YTM.
 - [ ] Apply Search Result limit for searching in YTM.
 - [ ] Log extensively